ashwith/pyMOSChar/README.md

 pyMOSChar is a MOSFET Characterization package based off the gm/ID starter kit by Prof. Boris Murmann.
 It provides functions to characterize MOSFETs using simulators (spectre and ngspice are supported for now) and lookup the data.
+This saves you from running DC simulations every time you begin circuit design and quickly generate plots that give you an intuitive picture of how the MOSFETs behave in a particular process.
 There are three modules available:

    1. spice3read: Currently supports reading the SPICE3RAW files generated in DC simulations by ngspice and spectre.
 Features to be implemented include support